tpmathebula/ProHint/README.md

 ProHint including but not limited to:

  * When ProHint doesn't work as expected
- * When ProHint complains about valid JavaScript code that works in all browsers
+ * When ProHint complains about valid OpenEdge code.
  * When you simply want a new option or feature

 Before reporting a bug look around to see if there are any open or closed tickets